berbenj/qu2s-1/doc/software requirement specification.md

 - user can define custom stylesheet
 - accessibility features
 	- multiple languages
+	- anything can be done with only keyboard / mouse
 ## 6 Performance Requirements
 - can handle 1'000'000'000 users at once
 - fast response time